 Buying a car is never a decision that should be taken lightly.
 After all, it is a serious financial investment, and on top of that, most people don’t have the money to buy a new car every year, so it’s generally quite a commitment.
-Of course, when you’re looking for a family car, various other factors may influence your decision, as there are many other things to consider.
+Of course, when you’re looking for a family car, various other factors may influence your decision, such as “Where can I find the MG4 deals?” and “what in-car technology is best for my needs?”
 So, how do you know when you’ve found the right family car?
 We’re here to help you find the answer to that question, so keep reading.

 Consider your budget